 By dragging and dropping the rotation handle (located just above the element) you can adjust the angle of the element.

 The property panel

 When you click an element, all its properties show up in the “property panel”.
 This is located on the right of your screen.
 The property panel is divided into 3 sections by a tabular menu at the top of the panel.
 From left to right the menu items are:

-- Arrange: in the “arrange tab" you can find all the properties to position your elements with by exact value.
-You can do this by, for example, fill in the exact width and height of an element.
+Arrange: in the “arrange tab" you can find all the properties to position your elements with by exact value.
+You can do this, for example, by filling in the exact width and height of an element.

 We will describe the properties for a number of element types, so you have a clear understanding of all possibilities and where to find them.

 Buttons can be adjusted on several levels.
 You can use the “style tab” to set up its default color, or the color it gets on a mouseover.
 When you add this so-called hover effect, you have to preview the ad to see it in action.

 Aside from setting a button color, you can adjust the padding.
 In the “text tab”, you can edit the text that is displayed on your button.
 You can also change the font or adjust the text alignment: left, centered or right.
 Last but not least, the “arrange tab” is used to position your button.

 Please note that you can also “auto-size” buttons.
 This feature allows you to set minimum and maximum values of the width and height of a button element.
 It’s called “auto-size buttons”.
 With this toggled on, your button will automatically scale up or down depending on the size of your text.
 This comes in handy when you use translations, but also when you want to add dynamic content.